scds/intro-spss/lessons/lesson3.md

 <img src="../assets/img/lessons/data7.png" alt="" width="100%" style="border: solid 2px black">

+Now, instead of seeing values of `0` and `1` for marital status, we'll get actual readable data ("Married" and "Unmarried").
+You can see this with a lot of the other categorical variables too.

 ## Key Points / Summary
 - Numeric variable types are most common, but Strings are sometimes used